-It's essentially a makeshift wireless-headphones solution, and I think it's a feature that will get regular use -- consider spouse-friendly late-night viewing or kids' programming that can remain seen but not heard in the room at large.
+It's essentially a makeshift wireless-headphones solution, which ends up being pretty useful -- consider spouse-friendly late-night viewing or kids' programming that can remain seen but not heard in the room at large.
 Roku is even including a pair of earbuds in the box with the Roku 3, which should encourage new buyers to give the feature a shot.
 (The freebie earbuds are surprisingly decent, too.)

 Part of what makes the private listening mode possible is that Roku's remote works via Wi-Fi Direct, rather than standard infrared or even Bluetooth.
 That means you don't have to point the remote at the box, plus you're free to stash the Roku in a cabinet.
 Roku even sells a $10 mount if you want to stick the box on the back of your TV.
 And if you're using a universal remote, such as a Harmony, note that the Roku 3 still has an infrared receiver, so it's still compatible.